beyert/pd-footils/README.md

 ## Status of Externals

-knob: runs perfectly as far as I can tell, from the first time it was run, and well before the other externals
+knob: runs perfectly as far as I can observe in testing, from the first time it was run, and well before the other externals.

-rx7~: now runs perfectly with sound; initially was missing files from RX-Saturno, and since more object files needed to be built, more patching was required, but the end result is that it builds and runs properly
+rx7~: now runs perfectly with sound; initially was missing files from RX-Saturno (more source files and the targets for some object files were inadvertently missing in the build system previously), resulting in more patches needed to compile following the addition of new files.
+The end result is that it builds and runs properly.

-shabby~: almost working!
-The flext runtime errors have been resolved in using the statically-linked non-debug static version, but gives "Too many creation arguments" error at runtime
+shabby~: now runs perfectly with sound; the example needed modification to get rid of the "Too many creation arguments" error at runtime.
+The flext runtime errors have been resolved in using the statically-linked non-debug static version.

-shaffy~: almost working!
-The flext runtime errors have been resolved in using the statically-linked non-debug static version, but gives "Too many creation arguments" error at runtime
+shaffy~: now runs perfectly with sound; the example needed modification to get rid of the "Too many creation arguments" error at runtime.
+The flext runtime errors have been resolved in using the statically-linked non-debug static version.

-syncgrain~: now runs perfectly with sound; required flext runtime errors to be resolved in using the statically-linked non-debug static version
+syncgrain~: now runs perfectly with sound; required flext runtime errors were resolved in using the statically-linked non-debug static version

-fluid~: now runs properly, although sound has not yet been tested due to my lack of soundfonts; required flext runtime errors to be resolved in using the statically-linked non-debug static version, but also needed flext to be linked against the generated executable in the build system
+fluid~: now runs properly, although sound has not yet been tested due to my lack of soundfonts; required flext runtime errors were resolved in using the statically-linked non-debug static version, but also needed flext to be linked against the generated executable in the build system, which was previously missing.

 ## Building